What does an Addiction Counselor in Wyoming do? What is Their Job Role?

 Certified Addictions Practitioner (CAP) Requirements

-- Earn a bachelor's degree or higher in chemical dependency, substance abuse, or a related addiction subject as approved by the Board.
+- Earn a bachelor's degree or higher in chemical dependency, substance abuse, or a related addiction subject as approved by the National Board for Certified Counselors.
 Courses must include the following:

 - Addictions Assessment